Edward Meagher

 Edward Raymond Meagher CBE ED (22 November 1908 – 31 May 1988) was an Australian politician.

 Background

-He was born in Brunswick to storeman Edward Roden Meagher and Florence May Williams.
+Meagher was born in Brunswick to storeman Edward Roden Meagher and Florence May Williams.
 He attended Melbourne Technical College, and from 1933 to 1948 was a municipal officer for Brunswick City Council.
 On 9 September 1939 he married Winifred Jean Hard; they had one son.

 After World War II Meagher briefly ran a newsagency, milk bar and grocery in the Melbourne suburb of Beaumaris, Victoria.

 Army career

 On 2 May 1940, Meagher was appointed as a captain in the Australian Imperial force.
 By October of that year he had been promoted to the rank of Major.
 He served in Syria and Java in World War II before his capture, after which he was a prisoner of war working on the Burma Railway (1942–45).
 He was appointed a Member of the Order of the British Empire and awarded the Efficiency Decoration for his service.